-Clifden is the main town in the Connemara region of County Galway a base for many coming out west to visit this beautiful and wild area.
+Clifden is the main town in the Connemara region of Co Galway a base for many coming out west to visit this beautiful and wild area.

 Popular summer destination with tourist and locals to see the unique landscape.
 Home to a lot great hikes, views and a huge amount of history.

 Known for some great traditional Irish pubs, traditional music and a region in Ireland where you would still hear the Irish language.

 Clifden in Co Galway is located in Ireland’s way out west in the Connemara region.

 From Galway City to Clifden: Take the N59 road signposted to Clifden.
 Distance 80km.

 From Dublin to Clifden: When coming from Dublin, take the M4 & M6 routes to Galway City.
 When you reach Galway City, take the N59 road signposted to Clifden.